gmum/wzum-24/README.md

 In the class, you will familiarize yourselves with a variety of ML problems and interesting research directions, some more mainstream than the others.

 * Lectures are on Wednesdays, on 2.15 PM, in room 1086.
-* Laboratories take place on Tuesdays, on 14:30, in room 0016.
+* Laboratories are on Tuesdays, on 2:15 PM, in room 0016.

 Unless it is decided otherwise, the classes will be held in-person.